vanhoefm/macstealer/README.md

 [In previous work](https://papers.mathyvanhoef.com/wisec2022.pdf), we found some ways that clients can be disconnected/deauthenticated even when MFP is being used.
 Based on that experience, there always appears to be some method to forcibly disconnect a client from the network, even when MFP is being used.
-It's non-trivial to completely prevent disconnection and deauthentication attacks.
+Put differently, it's hard to completely prevent disconnection and deauthentication attacks.
 That being said, MFP would be extra hurdle to overcome when performing the attack in practice, so it can be useful mitigation to make the attack harder (but not impossible) in practice.

 ## 3.3.
 Usage of VLANs